 As we read in the previous article, according to Kepler’s laws for satellites, all satellites have elliptical orbits.
-To be precise, that is in accordance with Kepler’s First Law.
+To be precise, that is per Kepler’s First Law.
 A circle is an ellipse with an eccentricity of 0.
 Now, based on the parameters of an ellipse, we can have a variety of shapes or paths.
 In this article, we will take a look at the simplest of these orbits.
 The geosynchronous and geostationary orbits.
 As you may remember from our article on the history of communication satellites, these two orbits have been a topic of interest from the beginning.
 Early astronomers put forth a lot of theories to explain these orbits.
 The main reason behind the fascination with a geostationary orbit is that it covers a large area of Earth.
 Only three geostationary satellites are required to cover almost all of Earth.
 That makes the orbit lucrative with regards to cost and simplicity.
 However, before we proceed, we need to understand orbit inclination.

 What is Orbit inclination?

-So, as an ellipse can have different shapes.
-Orbits can have unique paths.
+So, as an ellipse can have different shapes, orbits can have unique paths.
 Hence different planes of orbits can exist.
 All of these different planes make an angle with the equatorial plane.
 This angle is called the inclination angle.
 Based on the values of this inclination angles we can classify orbits into

 - Equatorial orbit – Orbits with i = 0.
 (Special case i = 180, what do you think this would imply?
 We will talk about this later)